 Google originally confirmed the Pixel 7 phones way back in May, during its Google I/O 2022 opening keynote.
 Unlike many other phone-makers, Google was keen to set the ball rolling early, rather than dropping a surprise release out of the blue.

 In the months since then we've learnt a lot about the Pixel 7 and Pixel 7 Pro, both from an official standpoint, plus various news and rumour sources, which we've compiled into this Google Pixel 7 series round-up.
 We'll be actively updating this feature in the run-up to the launch event too.

 Google Pixel 7: Release date and price

-Last up, fresh off the back of Google I/O, we know that Android 13 will be the staple software installed – and, as is typical, the Pixel 7 series will be the first devices with it pre-loaded.
+Software-wise, and fresh off the back of Google I/O, we know that Android 13 will be the staple software installed – and, as is the norm, the Pixel 7 series will be the first devices with this pre-loaded.

 Google Pixel 7: The rumours

-There have been umpteen rumours about the Pixel 7 handsets in previous months, the keenest of which is that the Pixel 7 is said to feature a 6.3-inch handset, the Pixel 7 Pro a larger 6.7-inches.
+There have been umpteen rumours about the Pixel 7 handsets in previous months, the keenest of which is that the Pixel 7 is said to feature a 6.3-inch display, while the Pixel 7 Pro may have a larger 6.7-inch panel.
 That's interesting as it suggests the Pixel 7 is slightly smaller than the Pixel 6.

-Google has also patented an under-display camera technology, way back at the tail-end of 2021, and while it can often take Google a number of years to implement its technologies, there is a change the Pixel 7 series could benefit.
-After all, in both its teaser videos there's never even a glimpse of the main display for either handset, so what's Google hiding?
+Google has also patented an under-display camera technology, way back at the tail-end of 2021, and while it can often take Google a number of years to implement its technologies, so this is more likely to appear in the Pixel Fold folding phone.
+Various leaks on Twitter of the purported Pixel 7 handsets reveal a punch-hole front camera.